EndstoneMC/cpp-example-plugin/README.md

-# Endstone Example C++ Plugin
+# Endstone C++ Example Plugin

-Welcome to the official Example C++ plugin for Endstone servers.
+Welcome to the example C++ plugin for Endstone servers.

 ## Prerequisites